mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { $$unsetOrMatches: <anything> }

-This operator can be used anywhere a matched value is expected (including an `expectedResult <operation_expectedResult_>`_).
+This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
 The test runner MUST assert that actual value either does not exist or matches the expected value.
 Matching the expected value should use the standard rules in `Evaluating Matches`_, which means that it may contain special operators.